Something About Creative Real Estate Financing

 How I got very familiar with wraparound loans was through a real estate club in Orange County California I used to belong to.
 The club was for investors or people like me interested in all sorts of ways of investing in real estate.

-I never participated in any of the actual investments the club made, but wanted to learn as much as I could regarding creative financing.
+I never participated in any of the actual investments the club made.
+But I wanted to learn as much as I could regarding creative financing.
 The club purchased SFH (single family homes) in the Phoenix Arizona area, and in Tacoma in Washington State.

 Those Tacoma real estate deals were large fixer-upper apartment complexes.
 They were purchased for little or no money down.
 They were immediately fixed up.
 Then resold using wraparound mortgages or other creative financing methods.